-4. The FOURTH TIP to help improve your chances of winning your SSDI and/or SSI claim is to be sure Social Security has as many of your medical records as possible before you go for a Consultative Exam (CE).
+The fourth tip to help improve your chances of winning your SSDI and/or SSI claim is to be sure Social Security has as many of your medical records as possible before you go for a Consultative Exam (CE).
 Chances are Social Security will schedule you one or two Consultative Exams (CE).

 Before you go to the CE, make sure Social Security has as many of your records as possible before the actual examination.
 If you just started seeing a doctor, just recently received some of your records, or you just recently sent your records in to Social Security, take a copy of the records with you to the exam to make sure the SSA has them and give them to the examining doctor.

-5. The FIFTH TIP is for the consultative exam.
+The fifth tip is for the consultative exam.
 Tell the CE doctor all of your medical conditions, even if he or she does not ask you about them.
 If it is a CE for physical problems, the doctor will perform a physical exam.
 Keep in mind he or she is observing you the whole time you are there – from the time you are in the waiting room until you leave in your car.

 If it is a CE for a mental condition, the psychologist or psychiatrist will ask you a series of questions and he or she will be observing everything about you, including how you answer the questions, your mood, and your demeanor.